seanthelam/lampy/docs/intensity_graphs.rst

     >>> synthetic_line = BalmerLines(length, dl, l=l, b=b, dustmap_class = BayestarQuery)

-The code above will create an instance of the class.
+The example above will create an instance of the class.
 You can decide which graphs you would like by doing the following codes.

 Plotting intensities with and without dust corrections: